bojanpopic/developer.joomlatools.com/tools/vagrant.md

     joomla --list

 Note: after installing a Joomla site using the joomla site:create command, the administrator credentials will be _admin/admin_.

+Additionally, the script creates a new virtual host.
+If you add the following line into your /etc/hosts file on your host machine:

+    33.33.33.58 testsite.dev

+you will now be able to go to http://testsite.dev to view your newly created site instead of http://joomla.dev/testsite.

 ### How should I test my component's code on the Vagrant box?
 Let's say you are working on your own Joomla component called _Awesome_ and want to continue working on it using the Vagrant box.
 You can use the _Projects_ folder in the repository root for your projects.